samche42/ShiftScan/README.md

 The processing of data can take some time depending on the number of plates included in the analysis.
 If you're using 4 CPUs, processing 100 plates (384-well) takes around 7 minutes.
 Please see the associated manuscript for additional details on performance.

+> [!IMPORTANT]
+>Several warnings will potentially be raised during running.
+These are all handled within the script.
+Unless they actually crash the program, these have been handled and are **NOT** a concern.
+As soon as I figure out out to stop those being printed out (but still raised for the script to deal with the problem)I'll fix that

 Once complete, 4 files would have been generated in the specified output directory:
  - "Final_curves.txt" includes all coordinates for original and cleaned/sliced curves
  - "Final_results.txt" has results from all calculations, including final melting temperatures, amplitudes, failures, reasons for failures etc